keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 *Will you be able to run the code your compiler produces?*

 I bet you will!
-The Appendix will contain a bazillion ways to execute ARM code, starting from Raspberry Pi, cloud VM, to various ways to emulate ARM on Linux, Windows, and macOS.
+The Appendix contains numerous ways to execute ARM code, starting from Raspberry Pi, cloud VM, to emulating ARM on Linux and Windows.

 ## Why TypeScript?